Mayurji/Computer-Vision/Generate Face from Faces Using GANS and OpenCV/ReadMe.md

+### Face Augmentation:
+    1.It imports the functions from opencv.py file, we can apply any function from opencv and augment data as needed including cropping, accessing pixels, drawing shapes etc.

 ### Face Detection:
     1.Using Haarcascade Frontal Face Detector, we can detect the faces and store it seperately.
     2.Using OpenCV, we can apply any of the augmentation technique like rotation, flipping, translation as required.

 ### Under Images Folder: